zero-to-mastery/resources/WebDevTools.md

 - [Visual Studio Code](https://code.visualstudio.com/): Open-source from Microsoft.
 (WIN, MAC, LINUX) Free.

+- [Web Storm](https://www.jetbrains.com/webstorm/): A lightweight and intelligent IDE for front-end development and server-side JavaScript.

 Many others are available, just search for "text editors" on your search engine of choice.

 ---